pbarucco/Wayback-Recon/README.md

 In Burp Suite:
  - Go to Extender → Extensions → Add
- - Select Java and load the built WaybackExtension.jar
+ - Select Java and load the built wayback-filter-extension-1.jar

 📖 Usage